-3.5.1 Except where noted all object elements listed must be created in Revit or as Revit parametric 3D families in 3D.
-Coordination of these elements is required as defined in
+- 3.5.1 Except where noted all object elements listed must be created in Revit or as Revit parametric 3D families in 3D.

-3.5.2 See the Asset Attribute Requirements Matrix ("Asset Matrix") in paragraph 7.1 below for details of required equipment.
+- 3.5.2 See the Asset Attribute Requirements Matrix ("Asset Matrix") in paragraph 7.1 below for details of required equipment.
 All prime contractors shall ensure the types of assets listed for modeling are included in their respective models and coordinated as part of the design and construction effort.

-3.5.3 Site/Civil Model.
+- 3.5.3 Site/Civil Model.
 Model(s) shall contain all site-related features of the project which are not integral with the building envelope:

 - Erosion Control (Temporary and Permanent)

 - Parking spaces (Note 1)

 - Paving (Note 1)

 - Planting Materials

 - Project Laydown Areas

 - Retaining walls

 - Site furnishings

 - Site stairs, ramps, and railings (Note 1)

-- Storm water Detention and Filtration
+- Storm water Detention and Filtration Structures

-Structures

 - Topography

 - Utilities (typically modeled to the point of connection to an existing utility)

 - Water Quality Ponds